 - CONCAUST Exploratory Action The exploratory action " TRACME " was renamed " CONCAUST " and is going on with good progress.
-Collaboration with James P. Crutchfield and its laboratory has lead to a first draft of article, "Discovering Causal Structure with Reproducing-Kernel Hilbert Space ε-Machines", available at https://arxiv.org/abs/2011.14821.
-That article poses the main theoretical fundations for building a new class of models, able to reconstruct a measured process " causal states " from data. - Participation in the Covid-19 Inria mission: Vocal biomarkers of respiratory diseases.
+Collaboration with J. P. Crutchfield and its laboratory has lead to a first article, "Discovering Causal Structure with Reproducing-Kernel Hilbert Space ε-Machines", available available here.
+That article poses the main theoretical fundations for building a new class of models, able to reconstruct a measured process " causal states " from data. - CovidVoice project: Inria Coind-19 mission.
 The CovidVoice project evolved into the VocaPnée project in partnership with AP-HP and co-directed by K. Daoudi and Thomas Similowski, responsible for the pulmonology and resuscitation service at La Pitié-Salpêtrière hospital and UMR-S 1158.
 The objective of the VocaPnée project is to bring together all the skills available at Inria to develop and validate a vocal biomarker for the remote monitoring of patients at home suffering from an acute respiratory disease (such as Covid) or chronic (such as asthma).
 This biomarker will then be integrated into a telemedicine platform, ORTIF or COVIDOM for Covid, to assist the doctors in assessing the patient's respiratory status.
 VocaPnée is divided into 2 longitudinal pilot clinical studies, a hospital study and another in tele-medicine.

-In this context, a voice data collection platform, https://dream.inria.fr/vocapnee/, was developed by Inria's SED.
+In this context, a voice data collection platform was developed by Inria's SED.
 This platform is used to collect data from healthy controls.
 It will then be migrated to the AP-HP servers to collect patient data.

 - ANR project Voice4PD-MSA, led by K. Daoudi, which targets the differential diagnosis between Parkinson's disease and Multiple System Atrophy.
 The total amount of the grant is 468555 euros, from which GeoStat has 203078 euros.
-The duration of the project is 42 months.
+Initial duration of the project was 42 months, and has been extended until January 2023.
 Partners: CHU Bordeaux (Bordeaux), CHU Toulouse, IRIT, IMT (Toulouse). - GEOSTAT is a member of ISIS (Information, Image & Vision), AMF (Multifractal Analysis) GDRs. - GEOSTAT is participating in the CNRS IMECO project Intermittence multi-échelles de champs océaniques : analyse comparative d'images satellitaires et de sorties de modèles numériques.
 CNRS call AO INSU 2018.
 PI: F. Schmitt, DR CNRS, UMR LOG 8187.
 Duration: 2 years.